-The function $E$ may be ``recursive'', meaning that it may map $x$ to a term that depends on $x$ directly, as in $(x : \apProp(\qkw{a}, \aref(x)))$, or indirectly, that is, through a chain of references $x_{0}, x_{1}, \ldots , x_{n}$, where each $x_i$ depends on $x_{i-1}$ and $x_{0} = x_{n} = x$. \iflong{We say that a chain of dependencies is \emph{guarded} when there exists at least one reference $x_i$ such that every occurrence of $x_{i-1}$ in the definition of~$x_i$ is \emph{guarded}, that is, is in the scope of an operator that is different from {\aany}, {\aall}, {\aone}, and {\anot} (that is, an operator that is chosen among $\apProp, \apReq, \aitem, \aaddIts, \acontAft$).}
+The function $E$ may be ``recursive'', meaning that it may map $X$ to a term that depends on $X$ directly, as in $(X : \apProp(\qkw{a}, \aref(X)))$, or indirectly, that is, through a chain of references $X_{0}, X_{1}, \ldots , X_{n}$, where each $X_i$ depends on $X_{i-1}$ and $X_{0} = X_{n} = X$. \iflong{We say that a chain of dependencies is \emph{guarded} when there exists at least one reference $X_i$ such that every occurrence of $X_{i-1}$ in the definition of~$X_i$ is \emph{guarded}, that is, is in the scope of an operator that is different from {\aany}, {\aall}, {\aone}, and {\anot} (that is, an operator that is chosen among $\apProp, \apReq, \aitem, \aaddIts, \acontAft$).}

-The function $E$ is defined only on a finite set of URIs; we say that URI $x$ is \emph{reachable} from a document $P=(S,E)$ when either $\aref(x)$ appears in $S$, or it appears in $E(y)$ for some $y$ that is reachable from~$P$; of course, this is a recursive definition. \ifshort{The URIs that appear in a real JSON Schema document can either be local or remote; in this study, we assume that they are all local, hence that $E$ contains all the schemas that are reachable from $S$.}
+The function $E$ is defined only on a finite set of URIs; we say that URI $x$ is \emph{reachable} from a document $P=(S,E)$ when either $\aref(x)/\aref(\NV{x})$ appears in $S$, or it appears in $E(y)/E(\NV{y})$ for some $y$ that is reachable from~$P$; of course, this is a recursive definition. \ifshort{The URIs that appear in a real JSON Schema document can either be local or remote; in this study, we assume that they are all local, i.e., that $E$ defines all URIs that are reachable from $S$.}

 \iflong{We say that a document $P=(S,E)$ is well-formed when: \begin{enumerate} \item for every URI $x$ that is reachable from $P$, the function $E(x)$ is defined; \item for every URI $x$, any chain of dependencies going from $x$ to $x$ is guarded. \end{enumerate} }